 Loss of bladder or bowel control in severe cases

-During clinical investigation, the doctor records the medical history including recent and past injuries, life style, physical and neurological symptoms.
-For a suspected disk herniation, the examiner carries out neurological assessment using the straight leg tests, Lasegue and Bragrad tests.
+During the clinical investigation, the doctor records the medical history including recent and past injuries, lifestyle, physical and neurological symptoms.
+For a suspected disc herniation, the examiner carries out neurological assessment using the straight leg tests, Lasegue and Bragrad tests.

 Myelography with CT scan was used previously to determine the reduction in the diameter of the spinal canal (stenosis) following disk herniation, but has been replaced by MRI.

-Discography is a functional test consisting in the injection of a contrast solution into the vertebrae, which may trigger pain similar to a disk herniation.
-This is followed by a CT scan to pinpoint the exact location and define the classification of disk herniation.
+Discography is a functional test consisting in the injection of a contrast solution into the vertebrae, which may trigger pain similar to a disc herniation.
+This is followed by a CT scan to pinpoint the exact location and define the classification of disc herniation.
 However, discography is not considered sufficiently specific and is hardly used nowadays.

 Laboratory tests.
 To exclude the contribution of other pathologies such as cancerous metastases growth to the spine, diabetes, infections and multiple myeloma, laboratory tests are useful for cancer biomarkers (e.g. PSA, prostate specific antigen), diabetes (glucose level), erythrocytes sedimentation rate (ESR) and multiple myeloma (Bence Jones proteins in urine).